-An ancient city in Sri Lanka: Sigiriya Landing in Colombo, I had no idea what riches lie in front of me.
+Landing in Colombo, I had no idea what riches lie in front of me.
 Sri Lanka sounded to this American Girl like an exotic, far-off land.
 This trip for me was intriguing and mysterious all at the same time.
-Any country’s UNESCO World Heritage sites are always of interest to me, so I was ecstatic to learn I would take a visit an ancient city in Sri Lanka: Sigiriya.
+Any country’s UNESCO World Heritage sites are always of interest to me, so I was ecstatic to learn I would take a visit to an ancient city in Sri Lanka: Sigiriya.
 One hop on the bus in Colombo and soon enough we were bumping along the Colombo-Habarana highway and within three hours, we arrived at Sigiriya.

-I must confess that I had never even heard of this site.
+Having just returned from our elephant safari, I must confess that I had never even heard of our the next place that we were to visit called Sigiriya.
 I could barely say the name of it, let alone know what it was.
-Apparently it is Sri Lanka’s most visited historical site.
+Apparently, it is Sri Lanka’s most visited historical site.
 Coming upon it, I could see it from far away, a giant rock in the middle of a flat grassy landscape.
-There it was in all its glory: a giant rock, turned into a palace and fortress during the 5th century.
-We stopped for a quick photo shoot from far away to get some perspective of the actual size of this massive rock.
+There it was in all its glory: a giant rock turned into a palace and fortress during the 5th century.
+We stopped for a quick photoshoot from far away to get some perspective of the actual size of this massive rock.

 It seems you could wander here for days, finding pathways that you hadn’t seen before.
 But if you continue up the main path, there are several approaches to the inner city.
 The most prominent one being the western entrance.

 As you get closer, you will see a small plateau about halfway up the rock.
 This is where the formation of the giant rock starts to take shape to look like a lion and where it gets its name “Lion Rock” (aka Sigiriya).
 It is well over 200 meters tall, so get ready to hike straight up.

 There is always a Story!